catenglaender/public-notes/ILIAS-development/2026/semantic-button-link-hierarchy/semantic-button-link-hierarchy.md

 * opening and closing the node of a tree
 * vertical or horizontal tabs

+#### Inline Add

+In our research we found the dotted button in the Antdesign UI framework, which has a semantic purpose.
+It is described to be "commonly used for adding more actions."[^antdesign-button]

+[^antdesign-button]: Ant Group and AntDesign Community.
+Button. https://ant.design/components/button

+This is a similar distinction we already have in ILIAS for the "add filter input" button.
+We will probably not further investigate this very specific button type in this paper.

 ### Investigating Challenges

 #### For my user or for others?

 Two common semantics we have not yet integrated in our model.
 They are...
 - user scope: does the action only affect my user or all users of the system
-- action persistance: does the action only have a temporary or permanent effect
+- action persistence: does the action only have a temporary or permanent effect

 Some webapps like Notion can filter a database just for the current user, but one click can force this filter for every user.
 They communicate this through the label reading "Save for everyone" and red colors indicating that the filter is not permanent nor visible to everyone.